 ➤ According to the Digital 2022 Global Overview Report, 67.1% of the world’s population now uses a mobile phone.
 In fact, there were 5.13 billion unique users by the start of 2022.

 ➤ Consequently, the global total has grown by 1.8% over the past year.
 Now there are 95 million new mobile users since last year.

 ➤ Smartphone users worldwide spent a total of $170 billion on mobile apps and in-app purchases in 2021.

 The thing is, these revenue figures only include transactions made directly through app stores, so things like e-commerce purchases made via mobile apps or mobile ad revenues are not included.

 ➤ By 2025, retail mobile commerce sales are expected to more than double to reach $728.28 billion and account for 44.2% of retail e-commerce sales in the US.

-➤ Mobile commerce sales stats show that three out of four customers say they buy online from their smartphone to save time.
+➤ Mobile commerce sales stats show that three out of four customers buy online from their smartphone to save time.

 ➤ It is also worth sharing that e-commerce statistics reveal that in the United States, mobile shoppers make purchases via apps 51% more than e-commerce websites.